sssoz/pkp-annual-report/_sections/05-community.md

 ### Strategic Partners

 Strategic Partners include institutions, publishers, and other agencies that have an ongoing consultative relationship with PKP and closely aligned strategic goals.
 Collaborative activities are wide ranging and may include: collaboration on research projects; development contributions; provision of language translations; assistance with software documentation, learning material or technical support; joint workshops, seminars or conference presentations; and participation in software testing.
-In 2019, three new strategic partners joined PKP:
+In 2019, three new strategic partners joined PKP: 4Science, Crossref, and Open Academia.

-{:.list .list--three-col}
-- 4Science
-- Crossref
-- Open Academia

 ### Community Forum